Access Table Values¶

 └──────────────────────────────────────┘

-When called with two arguments, it takes tail rows starting from start_idx:
+When called with an offset argument, it takes n rows starting from the offset:

 >>> print(middle_rows)